iivanoo/covid-apps-observer/data/data_us/reports/resources/com.childrenstx.android.virtualvisit___12.0.19.010_02/report.md

 > Makes doctor visits in this time of Covid-19 do able!<br> :date: __2020-11-17 20:42:25__

 > Works great😊<br> :date: __2020-11-12 22:09:51__

-> Excellent way to keep up with vital visits and not risk exposing anyone to covid, flu or other serious illness.<br> :date: __2020-11-12 00:03:25__